RISK FACTORS

 Protect yourself from UV rays.

-• They cause damage to the genetic material of the skin’s outer layer
+- UV radiation can damage the genetic material in the skin’s outer layer

-• The sun’s strength remains the same year-round during daytime hours
+- The sun’s strength stays relatively consistent during daytime hours year-round